ropensci/fingertipsR/cran-comments.md

-This is the third submission of this package.
+This is a resubmission of this package following it being archived.
-This submission is due to package being archived because of dependency on other archived package (tidyjson).
+The package was archived because of dependency on other archived package (tidyjson).
 The dependecies have been removed now.

 ## Test